UniPiTechnology/evok/README.md

 ## Debugging

 When reporting a bug or posting questions to [our forum] please set proper logging levels in /etc/evok.conf, restart your device and check the log file (/var/log/evok.log).
 For more detailed log information you can also run evok by hand.
-To do that you need to first stop the service by executing the
+To do that you need to first stop the service by executing the following commands (section split according to installation method):

+_**NOTE: Running EVOK manually is more difficult if using the .deb package installation system; it may be simpler to use the log file instead, unless the information it provides is not sufficient**_

+### Debian package installation

+First execute the command below:

     sudo systemctl stop evok

+and then run evok manually as root user by executing the following commands:

+    sudo su
+    /bin/cp -f /etc/nginx/sites-available/evok /etc/nginx/sites-enabled/
+    /bin/mv -f /etc/nginx/sites-enabled/mervis /etc/nginx/sites-available/
+    /bin/rm -f /etc/nginx/sites-enabled/mervis
+    /bin/ln -sf /etc/nginx/sites-enabled/evok /etc/evok-nginx.conf
+    cd /opt/evok
+    systemctl restart nginx
+    /opt/evok/bin/python /opt/evok/lib/python2.7/site-packages/evok/evok.py

+You can then look through/paste the output of the script.

+### Script installation

+First execute the command below:

+    sudo systemctl stop evok

-command and then run it manually as root user
+and then run evok manually as root user by executing the following commnad:

     sudo python /opt/evok/evok.py

-and look through/paste the output of the script.
+You can then look through/paste the output of the script.

 ## Uninstallation

+### Debian package installation
+To uninstall EVOK please remove the evok package using the following apt command

+    sudo su
+    apt-get remove evok
+    reboot

+### Script installation
 To uninstall EVOK please run the uninstallation script which is located in the `/opt/evok/` folder.

     sudo su